openstack-archive/tripleo-heat-templates/deployment/README.rst

  * config_settings: This section contains service specific hiera data can be used to generate config files for each service.
-This data is ultimately processed via the container-puppet.py tool which generates config files for each service according to the settings here.
+This data is ultimately processed via the container-puppet.py tool (in new versions it's handled by the container_puppet_config module in tripleo-ansible) which generates config files for each service according to the settings here.

  * kolla_config: Contains YAML that represents how to map config files